Key regulatory themes and messages

 Culture

-There is a growing recognition of the powerful roles that culture can play in a firm.
-Regulators are identifying that, in many instances of poor conduct, deep-set cultural issues have been present and that firms with healthy cultures are less prone to misconduct.
-An assessment of culture, coupled with other regulatory initiatives can give deeper insights into whether firms operate and are governed in line with regulatory and wider societal expectations.
+There is growing recognition of the powerful role that culture can play in a firm.
+Regulators have identified that, in many instances of poor conduct, deep-set cultural issues have been present and that firms with healthy cultures are less prone to misconduct.
+They also note that diversity and inclusion can contribute to a positive culture.
+An assessment of culture, coupled with other regulatory initiatives can provide deeper insights into whether firms operate and are governed in line with regulatory and wider societal expectations.

 Read more